Serious Sam: The Random Encounter: Development and release

 Vlambeer pitched the game with a crude sketch and was surprised when it was approved.

 Serious Sam: The Random Encounter was developed by Vlambeer, an indie game developer composed of Rami Ismail and Jan Willem Nijman.
 Its previous releases included Super Crate Box and Radical Fishing.
-After coming across the former, Devolver Digital, the publisher of the Serious Sam series, contacted Vlambeer, asking them to develop a game for the Serious Sam Indie Series.
-A triplet of spinoffs to be created by small studios to promote the impending launch of the mainline first-person shooter entry Serious Sam 3: BFE, the Indie Series also encompasses Serious Sam Double D and Serious Sam: Kamikaze Attack!.
+After coming across the former, Devolver Digital, the publisher of the Serious Sam series, contacted Vlambeer, asking them to develop a game for the Serious Sam Indie Series, a triplet of spin-offs to be created by small studios to promote the impending launch of the mainline first-person shooter entry Serious Sam 3: BFE.
+The Indie Series also encompasses Serious Sam Double D and Serious Sam: Kamikaze Attack!.
 Ismail and Nijman had been fans of the series, wherefore they accepted the request.
 However, Devolver Digital requested a copy of Super Crate Box with a Serious Sam theme, which Ismail and Nijman disliked.
 During a brainstorming session, they instead drafted a turn-based role-playing video game.
 The intent was to place the game in a genre as far away as possible from a first-person shooter, while not sacrificing other core elements of the series.
 From this idea, they crafted a crude drawing, which they scanned and emailed to Devolver Digital, expecting that the publisher would turn down the pitch.
 As such, the team was surprised when it was quickly approved.
 The game concept did not change significantly from the pitch thereafter.
 Ismail stated that Vlambeer had full creative control and would not have undergone the project otherwise.

 The visuals for The Random Encounter were produced by Roy Nathan de Groot and Paul Veer.
 De Groot worked on all static assets, starting with designing the first world and the sprite for Sam.
 When creating Sam's accomplices, the team intended to use his sister but found that she was already deceased in the lore of the Serious Sam series.
 Instead, they went through the characters of the series's multiplayer modes and chose the two most "visually attractive": Groovy Gregory and Wild Wyatt.
 To avoid battle scenes feeling "flat", de Groot added parallax scrolling to their backgrounds.
 He also designed the cover artwork and, when its files were lost in a crash shortly before the associated deadline, quickly re-created it from a low-resolution version that he upscaled and re-coloured.
 Veer produced character animations and visual effects.
 Because Groovy Gregory and Wild Wyatt (now named Bam and Bim) had a shape similar to that of Sam, Veer was able to repurpose some of Sam's animations by applying different colours.
 For greater variety between them, he added minor cosmetic details and altered a few animations.
 To fit the action theme of Serious Sam, characters were fully animated, as opposed to the more static style of other role-playing video games of the time.
 The Random Encounters soundtrack was composed by Alex Mauer.